fwip/mtg_pronouns/reworded_cards.md

 Remove Amulet of Quoz from your deck before playing if you're not playing for ante.

 {T}, Sacrifice Amulet of Quoz: Target opponent may add the top card of their library to the ante.
-If they doesn't, you flip a coin.
+If they don't, you flip a coin.
 If you win the flip, that player loses the game.
 If you lose the flip, you lose the game.
 Activate this ability only during your upkeep.

 Ancient Runes 2R
 ---------------